Elsipogtog First Nation: Present day

 The community has one school, Elsipogtog School, which has students from kindergarten to grade 8.
 Elsipogtog has a gas station, and a Royal Canadian Mounted Police detachment which is open throughout the week.
 There is a 7 day/week supermarket and a Pharmasave-brand pharmacy, both of which are 100-percent band-owned and operated.
+There's a hotel near the gas station.
 There is also a holistic-approach health and wellness centre which has clinical and physician services available, as well as home and community care services, mental health, and addiction services.
 There are community justice services available.

 Kraft Hockeyville

-After a fire in September 2020 caused by two youths destroyed the community's arena, the Chief Young Eagle, Elsipogtog entered Kraft Hockeyville, a Canada-wide competition held by Kraft Heinz Canada in collaboration with the National Hockey League (NHL) and the National Hockey League Players' Association (NHLPA).
+After a fire destroyed the community's arena, the Chief Young Eagle, Elsipogtog entered Kraft Hockeyville, a Canada-wide competition held by Kraft Heinz Canada in collaboration with the National Hockey League (NHL) and the National Hockey League Players' Association (NHLPA).
 The competition, which started in 2006, gives small communities in Canada a chance to win $250,000 in arena upgrades, $10,000 worth of youth hockey equipment, and the opportunity to host an NHL preseason game.
 Runners-up receive $25,000 in arena upgrades and $10,000 for youth hockey equipment.

 On March 20, 2021, the NHL and NHLPA named four communities as finalists in the competition for 2021: Elsipogtog; Lumsden, Saskatchewan; Saint Adolphe, Manitoba; and Bobcaygeon, Ontario.
 Following two days of online voting, on April 10, 2021, NHL Commissioner Gary Bettman announced Elsipogtog as the winner of the competition live on Hockey Night in Canada.
 The win came a week after the tragic loss of two community members in a fishing accident, community leader Craig 'Jumbo' Sock and Seth Monahan.

 Due to the COVID-19 pandemic, no NHL preseason was held in 2021, so Elsipogtog's celebrations were delayed until October 2022 after restrictions had been lifted.
 Three days of activities were held.
 On the first day, an alumni game was held featuring former NHL players, including Elsipogtog native Everett Sanipass, as well as three female indigenous hockey players who have played for the Canadian and US national teams.
 Activities on the second day included autograph signings from various players, including New York Islanders legend Bryan Trottier, and a visit from the Stanley Cup.
 Mascots for the Ottawa Senators and Montreal Canadiens were also in attendance.
 Finally, on the third day, the preseason game between the Senators and Canadiens was held at the J.K.
 Irving Centre in Bouctouche.
 Goaltender Jake Allen, a native of Fredericton, New Brunswick, was in the lineup for the Canadiens.
 The Senators defeated the Canadiens 3–2 in overtime.